Demotive/govuk_transformation_dashboard/_posts/2000-01-12-apply-carers-allowance.markdown

   - Change business processes to accommodate running service teams

 next-steps: |
+  - Release Welsh language version of the service
+  - Work continues to make it easier for carers to report changes in circumstances
-  - Build the digital capability within the department to run the service
+  - Build the digital capability to run the service within the department
-  - Integrate the service with more of the department’s systems to improve operational efficiency
+  - Integrate the service with more of the department’s systems to improve efficiency

 videos: